Multi-photon Monte Carlo event generator KKMCee for lepton and quark pair production in lepton colliders

 {\bf Solution method:}\\ Monte Carlo methods are used to simulate most of the two-fermion final-state processes in $e^+e^-$ collisions in the presence of multiphoton initial and final state radiation.
 The multiphoton effects are described in the framework of coherent exclusive exponentiation (CEEX) extending/upgrading the older Yennie–Frautschi–Suura exclusive exponentiation (EEX) scheme.
 CEEX treats correctly to infinite order not only infrared cancellations but also QED interferences, including suppression of initial-final state interferences for narrow resonances.
 The matrix element according to the older YFS exponentiation is also implemented for the testing purpose.
 For $\tau$ leptons, the appropriate simulation of a very rich spectrum of the decays is included.
 Beam polarization and spin effects, both longitudinal and transverse, in tau decays are properly taken into account.
 Gaussian beam spread and an arbitrary spectrum of the beamstrahlung are also optionally simulated.
 The present version of the program is rewritten to C++ but in many respects corresponds to its FORTRAN predecessor {\tt KKMC} v.4.13 [1] with later minor modifications in v.
 4.32 [2].

 {\bf Restrictions:}\\ In the present version, electron (Bhabha) and $t$-quark final states are not included.
-(An attempt to do this is planned for a future version.)
+(It is planned for a future version.)
 Third-order QED corrections in the leading-logarithmic approximation are included only in the auxiliary older YFS/EEX matrix element.
 The electroweak corrections should not be trusted above the $t$-quark threshold.
 The total cross section for light quarks for $\sqrt{s} <10$ GeV (including narrow resonances) requires an improvement using experimental data.
+The program does not provide any handles for the beyond the Standard Model (BSM) physics, for instance in the Born $Z$ boson couplings or in the electroweak (EW) formfactors.

 {\bf Running time:}\\ Depends on the CMS energy, final fermion type, upper phase space limit of the photon energy, and whether variable weight events or WT=1 events are generated.
 On a PC/Linux with a 2.2 GHz processor, producing 100k variable weight events at $\sqrt{s}=M_Z$ takes 25 sec. of CPU time for $\mu$-pairs and 30 sec. for $\tau$-pairs including decays.
 At $\sqrt{s}=189$GeV 100k events with WT=1 costs 1200 sec. for $\mu$-pairs and 830 sec. for $\tau$-pairs (less hard photons).